Oyfn Pripetshik

 "Oyfn Pripetshik" (אויפן פריפעטשיק, also spelled "Oyfn Pripetchik", "Oyfn Pripetchek", etc.; "On the Hearth") is a Yiddish song by M.M.
 Warshawsky (1848–1907).
-The song is about a rabbi teaching his young students the aleph-bet.
+The song is about a melamed teaching his young students the Hebrew alphabet.
 By the end of the 19th century it was one of the most popular songs of the Jews of Central and Eastern Europe, and as such it is a major musical memory of pre-Holocaust Europe.
-The song is still sung in Jewish kindergartens.

 The fourth stanza introduces tragic pathos into the song: "When, children, you will grow older / You will understand / How many tears lie in these letters / And how much crying."
 The lyrics hint at the traditional Yiddish saying that "The history of the Jews is written in tears".